 1905: Simultaneously Bernard J.S.
-Cahill developed his own plan in response, but like the Burnham plan it was not acted upon at this time.
+Cahill revised his 1899 plan in response, but like the Burnham plan it was not acted upon at this time.
 Cahill's plan called for a collection of civic buildings grouped around a public open space.
-His drawing was published in local newspapers and he sent copies to both Phelan and Burnham.33
+His drawing was published in local newspapers and he sent copies to both Phelan and Burnham.35